 Until 1 June 2024, the eligibility requirements include meeting conditions (known as the water rule) designed to help manage the effects of commercial tree plantings on water availability in locations where average annual rainfall exceeds 600 millimetres.
 As of 1 June 2024, the water rule will be removed, and plantation forestry projects will no longer be required to meet these conditions.

 - do not start their crediting period before 1 June 2024

 - have a suitable water access entitlement

-- are in a region where the Department of Climate Change, Energy, the Environment and Water determines the relevant state or territory government is adequately implementing National Water Initiative commitments to manage water interception by plantations
+- are in a region where the department determines the relevant state or territory government is adequately implementing National Water Initiative commitments to manage water interception by plantations

-- are in a region specified as one in which tree planting is unlikely to have a material adverse impact on water availability.
-The areas assessed and included in these initial maps are in the five pilot Regional Forestry Hubs created under the Australian Government’s National Forest Industries Plan.
+- are in a region specified in the maps as one in which tree planting is unlikely to have a material adverse impact on water availability

 - are in a region where a water access entitlement cannot be obtained, and they can be demonstrated (supported by advice from a state or territory agency) to not have a material impact on water availability or water access entitlements, or